Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 Klemm, D.J.
 1990.
 Hirudinea.
 Pp. 398–415, In: B.L.
 Peckarsky, P.R.
 Fraissinet, M.A.
 Penton, and D.J.
 Conklin, Jr. (eds.).
 Freshwater macroinvertebrates of northeastern North America.
 Cornell University Press, Ithaca, NY.

 Klemm, D.J.
 1991.
-Taxonomy and pollution ecology of the great Lakes Region leeches (Annelida: Hirudinea).
+Taxonomy and pollution ecology of the Great Lakes Region leeches (Annelida: Hirudinea).
 Michigan Academician 24: 37–103.

 Klemm, D.J., B.A.
 Daniels, W.E.
 Moser, and R.J.G.
 Lester.
 2003.
 Biology of the leech Actinobdella inequiannulata Moore, 1901 (Annelida: Hirudinea: Rhynchobdellida: Glossiphoniidae), parasitic on the white sucker, Catostomus commersoni Lacepède, 1803, and the longnose sucker, Catostomus catostomus Forster, 1773, in Algonquin Provincial Park, Ontario, Canada.
 Comparative Parasitology 70: 120–127.